Some isolation and stability results for Einstein manifolds: Isolation results for the Bochner and contact Bochner tensors

 we observe that $\hat{g}$ attains the minimum of the usual Yamabe invariant and, therefore, it is a solution of the Yamabe problem in $[g]$, which implies that $\hat{S}$ is constant.
 Since $g$ is an Einstein metric in $[g]$, we can exploit a well-known result due to Obata (\cite{obata}) in order to conclude that $\hat{g}=g$ and, as a consequence, $\hat{R}=R$, $\hat{\mathcal{B}}=\mathcal{B}$ and $\hat{\boc}=\boc$.
 This implies that

 therefore, integrating the Bochner-Weitzenb\"{o}ck formula, we get

 which implies that $\abs{\nabla\boc}^2\equiv 0$ on $M$, i.e. $(M,g)$ is locally symmetric.
-The converse is a direct consequence of the Bochner-Weitzenb\"{o}ck formula. \end{proof} Combining Theorem \ref{thm bochner intro} and \eqref{estimate mathcal B}, we obtain the following isolation result for the Bochner tensor of a K\"{a}hler-Einstein metric, improving the result of Theorem 4.2 in \cite{ChongDongLinRen} for dimension six and recovering it in higher dimensions. \begin{cor} Let $(M,g,J)$ be a closed (conformally) K\"{a}hler-Einstein manifold of dimension $n=2m\geq4$ with positive Yamabe invariant.
+The converse is a direct consequence of the Bochner-Weitzenb\"{o}ck formula. \end{proof} Combining Theorem \ref{thm bochner intro} and \eqref{estimate mathcal B} (for $m\geq3$), we obtain the following isolation result for the Bochner tensor of a K\"{a}hler-Einstein metric, improving the result of Theorem 4.2 in \cite{ChongDongLinRen} for dimension six and recovering it in higher dimensions.
+In dimension $m=2$ we use a different estimate, which relies on the fact that in this dimension $\boc$ coincides with $\weyl^+$. \begin{cor} Let $(M,g,J)$ be a compact (conformally) K\"{a}hler-Einstein manifold of dimension $n=2m\geq4$ with positive Yamabe invariant.
 Then either $(M,g,J)$ is biholomorphically homothetic to the complex projective space $\mathbb{CP}^m$endowed with the Fubini-Study metric or, if $\operatorname{B}\neq0$,

 where $C(2)=\sqrt{6}$ and